21–23 September 2018. «Turbas», Latvia

 Virginius Radžius, the Lithuanian Conference Youth department leader: “For me, it was the first time when the department leaders from all three Baltic countries could meet together.
 It felt like one big family.
 There was very nice atmosphere and good spirit among the participants.
 We have to replicate this family feeling also on local level among churches in Lithuania.
 I got very interested in the iCor concept.”

 Ansis Roderts, a pastor from the Latvian Conference, NGO “Latvian Health Mission” board member: “I am very interested in iCor programme.
-I see it something that we could implement in Latvia.
+I see it as something that we could implement in Latvia.
 In my short pastoral ministry I have realised that sometimes our inner culture, our values, our way of thinking and attitude are obstacles to reach other people.
-This programme deals with all this.”
+This programme deals with all that.”

 Karen Holford, the leader of the Family Ministries department of the Trans-European Division: “It was an excellent idea to choose some keynote topics that can benefit every leader, such as conflict resolution and peacemaking, working together to create intergenerational churches that will grow our youth, building community, and learning how to listen in more helpful ways.
 It was also good for the different departments to have their own meetings where they could share their best ideas, their needs, and even some possible solutions.
 One team, where everyone had come from the same country, said that coming together, and spending a weekend with each other, had strengthened them as a team.
 They were going away with closer relationships and some fresh ideas for their ministry.